Filialleiden » Filial affliction brewing at 0650 hours

-“Anyway, I’ll wait around until Werner gives me a direct order to get off his ass—which hasn’t happened in the past ten years.”
+“Anyway, I’ll wait around until Werner gives me a direct order to get off his ass himself—which hasn’t happened in the past ten years.”
 Gilbert checked the watch hanging above the bedroom door.
-“But, my ma’s almost done with her shift here so I might dip here… Are you sure you’re good to be here by yourself, Cadence?”
+“But, my ma’s almost done with her shift here so I might dip now after all… Are you sure you’re good to be here by yourself, Cadence?”

 “You’re Greta’s knight in shinin’ armor.
 Not mine.”
 Werner arched a brow.
 “As long as that dog doesn’t come here.”

 “Fenrir usually stays with one of Viktoria’s friends.
 Your mom can’t stand dog fur.”

 Werner spread his arms.
 “Then we’re all set.”

 Rolling his eyes, Gilbert departed with a wave.

 “You too, Nic.
 Ya look like ya had a late one.”